frolovilya/stm32-boot-explained/README.md

 start address 0x080006e9
 ```

-Looking at our symbol table, `Reset_Handler` is present in the FLASH `.text` section as all other functions:
+Looking at our symbol table, `Reset_Handler` is present in the FLASH `.text` section, just like all other functions:
 ```c
 080006e8 g     F .text	00000064 Reset_Handler
 ```

-Addresses are page aligned, that's why there's a possibility for _.elf_ header and actual address mismatch.
+Addresses are page aligned, which is why there's a possibility for a mismatch between the _.elf_ header and the actual address.

-Though this information is used mostly by the linker to check if the entry point symbol really exist somewhere in the code.
-It has no practical meaning for the MCU.
+Though this information is mostly used by the linker to verify the existence of the entry point symbol within the code, it has no practical meaning for the MCU.

 ### Alias Memory

-Based on the STM32 specification, the CPU fetches the top-of-stack value from address `0x00000000`, then starts code execution from the boot memory starting from `0x00000004`.
+According to the STM32 specification, the CPU fetches the top-of-stack value from address `0x00000000`, then begins code execution from the boot memory starting at `0x00000004`.

 ```c
 ----- 0x001FFFFF -----